Who is this degree intended for?

 The GRE and GMAT are the preferred tests for JM applicants.
 The school code to have official GRE or GMAT scores sent to Florida State University is 5219.
 We will accept an existing LSAT score, however, applicants should not take the LSAT if they plan to apply only to the JM program.
 Applicants utilizing an existing LSAT score for their application should submit a copy of their official LSAT Score Report to the law school Office of Admissions directly, as LSAC will not send the report on your behalf to the College of Law.
 Waivers can be granted on a case-by-case basis.
-The waiver is requested on the application or you can request a test waiver online before you apply and submitted with the application.
+The waiver is requested online before you apply and submitted with the application.

 Is the degree available to international applicants?

-Yes, however international applicants who have not received their first degree in an English-medium institution will need to fulfill our English Language Proficiency requirement.
+Yes, however international applicants who have not received their first degree in an English-speaking institution will need to fulfill our English Language Proficiency requirement.